 Auto Rental Insurance.
 You get coverage up to the market value of the eligible renal vehicle for damages incurred through collision or theft.
 Just make sure you charge all rental costs to your Capital One Quicksilver and decline the car rental agency’s insurance coverage.
 The coverage is secondary to your own insurance policy.

 Filing most Capital One Quicksilver travel insurance claims requires notifying the Benefit Administrator within 20 days of the loss in order to get a claim form.
 You’ll have 60 to 90 days from the date of the incident to return the form and supplemental documents.
 The number to call and timeline depend on the benefit and the type of card you have.
 For specific information on your Capital One Quicksilver travel insurance, just log in to your online account, select your card and click "Read about Card benefits" under the "I Want To" menu.
 Then match the card type to the one listed on your statement.
-Capital One travel insurance is provided through the card network, so depending on your type of card, you can call Visa ((800) 847-2911) or Mastercard ((800) 826-2181) for more information.
+Capital One travel insurance is provided through the card network, so depending on your type of card, you can call Visa at (800) 847-2911 or Mastercard at (800) 826-2181 for more information.

-Here are some of the best Capital One Quicksilver benefits:
+Here are the Capital One credit card travel insurance benefits: